collective/collective.quickupload/README.txt

 Description
 ===========
-This product offers a multiple files upload tool for Plone, with multi selection, drag and drop and progress bar ....
-By default a pure javacript tool is used on client side, with html5 file fields + XHR, and a graceful fallback for prehistoric browsers.
+This product offers a multiple files upload tool for Plone, with multi selection, drag and drop and progress bar.
+A pure javacript tool is used on client side, with html5 file fields + ajax upload, and a graceful fallback for prehistoric browsers.
+You can also choose to replace the javascript with jquery.uploadify, a flashupload based script, it could be interesting in rare situations (Site without http authentication, and no https, and with MSIE only as client).

-To install it in your buildout, just add 'collective.quickupload' to your egg list.
+To install it in your buildout, just add 'collective.quickupload' to your egg list, then

+  >> bin/buildout

 To install it in Plone, use the Addons control panel, select "Plone Quick Upload" Product and install it.